JamesNXN/TNN-Assesment-3/docs/Assessment2/riskAssessmentAndMitigation.rst

 Risk Assessment and Mitigation
 ==================================

+**Highlighted changes:**

+- Each risk now has a responsible risk owner
+- Improved description as to how we came up with the risks and improved formatting
+- More details are in the updates report

 Introduction
 -------------
 Risk management is an important part of any project, we must prepare for